 The reported chain ladder actuarial method utilizes actual reported losses and a loss development pattern to determine an estimate of ultimate losses that is independent of the initial expected ultimate loss ratio and earned premium.
 We believe this technique is most appropriate when there are a large number of reported losses with significant statistical credibility and a relatively stable loss development pattern.
-Loss development patterns are determined utilizing actuarial analysis, including management's judgment, and are based on historical patterns of paid losses and reporting of case reserves to us, as well as industry loss development patterns.
 Information that may cause future loss development patterns to differ from historical loss development patterns is considered and reflected in our selected loss development patterns as appropriate.
 For certain reinsurance contracts, historical loss development patterns may be developed from ceding company data or other sources.

 In addition, certain of our specialty reinsurance coverages may be impacted by natural and man-made catastrophes.
-We estimate claim reserves for these losses after the event giving rise to these losses occurs, following a process that is similar to our Catastrophe Reinsurance segment described above.
+We estimate claim reserves for these losses after the event giving rise to these losses occurs, following a process that is similar to that used for our Catastrophe Reinsurance segment, described above.